Vietnam.vn - Nền tảng quảng bá Việt Nam

 On March 29, the Government Office issued a document conveying Deputy Prime Minister Tran Hong Ha's opinion on submitting the Mo Muong and Cheo art dossiers to the United Nations Educational, Scientific and Cultural Organization (UNESCO).

-Considering the proposal of the Ministry of Culture, Sports and Tourism (MCST) and the assessment of the National Cultural Heritage Council, Deputy Prime Minister Tran Hong Ha agreed to submit to UNESCO for consideration and inclusion of Mo Muong intangible cultural heritage in the list of intangible cultural heritage in need of urgent protection, and Cheo intangible cultural heritage in the list of representative intangible cultural heritage of humanity.
+Considering the proposal of the Ministry of Culture, Sports and Tourism (MCST) and the appraisal opinion of the National Cultural Heritage Council, Deputy Prime Minister Tran Hong Ha agreed to submit to UNESCO for consideration and inclusion of Mo Muong intangible cultural heritage in the list of intangible cultural heritage in need of urgent protection, and Cheo intangible cultural heritage in the list of representative intangible cultural heritage of humanity.

 Muong Mo has 9 genres: Mo in funerals, Mo Via, Mo to dispel bad luck, Mo to ask for numbers, Mo on Tet holiday, Mo Tho Cong Tho Dia, Mo Doi Chopsticks, Mo Mat Nha, Mo Mu.